+Mildew

-Mildew: All mildew related issues are to be reported using FIXX.
+All mildew related issues are to be reported using FIXX to have the issue accessed by maintenance staff.

+Pest Control

-Pest Control: The Residential Life Office has a contract with an off-campus vendor for pest control.
-If you have any pest control problems, please contact the Residential Life Office immediately.
+The Office of Residential Life has a contract with an off-campus vendor for pest control.
+If you have any pest control problems, please submit a FIXX ticket.

-Room Modifications and Painting: Students are not allowed to paint and/or make modification in their rooms.
+Room Modifications and Painting

+Students are not allowed to paint and/or make modifications in their rooms.
 Tacks, picture nails, and command strips are the approved techniques to hang items on the walls.
 For more, see Appendix D for a listing of allowed and prohibited items.

-Damage Billing: Residential Student Staff is responsible for following up on damages that are caused due to malicious or negligent actions by students.
+Damage Billing

+The full cost to repair any damages (vandalism or restitution) will be charged to the responsible students.
+A partial schedule of charges to repair or replace articles is available in Appendix C, found later in this document.
 All students should be charged using the Notice of Residence Hall Charge slip.
-Refusing to sign a charge form does not exonerate a student from charges.
 Any resident refusing to sign a hall charge form must appeal the charge within three (3) business days of the incident to the Director of Residential Life or the charge remains as written.